 If you are unable to get a holiday spare pump

-- Ensure you have adequate spare supplies you may need plus back up insulin and insulin pens.
-It is essential that you bring your child’s long acting insulin in the unlikely event of pump failure.
+- Ensure you have adequate spare supplies you may need plus backup insulin and insulin pens.
+It is essential that you bring your child’s long-acting insulin in the unlikely event of pump failure.

-- Know what to do in the event of pump failure, how to revert back to multiple daily injections of insulin.
+- Know what to do in the event of pump failure, and how to revert back to multiple daily injections of insulin.
 Know your child’s basal rates and carbohydrate ratio etc. Prior to departure ask your diabetes nurse for written instructions on what to do in the event of pump failure.

 - Changing your child’s normal routine may upset their diabetes control and the only sure way to keep on top of that is by checking their blood sugar levels more frequently.
 As frequent testing will be necessary you will need at least double the normal amount of glucose testing strips for the same timeframe plus a spare glucose meter.